marcusAlmo/iEnroll/front/README.md

 # iEnroll
 Welcome to iEnroll, a web-based desktop and mobile platform for efficient enrollment in schools.
-This README file contains instructions on the project's file structure, naming conventions, and other programming practices.
+This README file contains instructions on the project's file structure, naming conventions, other programming practices, and a guide on how to run this project.

 ## File Structure
 This project shall have the following project structure: